First Steps with JetBrains Rider

 Accessing frequently used commands

-The toolbar of Rider main window does not show many commands, but the most indispensable ones are at your fingertips:
+The navigation bar at the top of the Rider main window does not show many commands, but the most indispensable ones are at your fingertips:

 Navigating and searching